The Next Disney Princess Movie Is ‘Frozen 2’

 Disney has also looked outside of its traditional princess films to find inspiration for live action adaptations.
 Cruella, an origin story about 101 Dalmations villain Cruella De Vil, has been announced for a 2018 release and will star Emma Stone.
 This follows Maleficent, a 2013 live action film that humanized the Sleeping Beauty villain.

 While the identity of the next Disney princess is currently unknown, it is possible that she could be the first princess to be a member of the LGBT community.
-Movie Pilotreports that Moana director Ron Clements stated that “the possibilities are pretty open at this point” for a non-straight Disney princess, and his co-director John Musker agreed.
+Movie Pilotreported that Moana director Ron Clements stated that “the possibilities are pretty open at this point” for a non-straight Disney princess, and his co-director John Musker agreed.

 “It would be driven by a director or a directorial team that really wanted to push that and if [Disney Animation’s Chief Creative Officer] John Lasseter liked the idea, but I would say we haven’t ever really [had] restrictions placed on what we’ve done.”